 Embrace the culture and eat like the locals, as it is often cheaper and just as tasty!
 From $1 noodles in Hong Kong to hidden French bistros, the food is fresh and made from local produce.

 It’s the 21st century which means there’s a mobile application for almost anything, so why not make the most of it.
-Make your phone your money saving buddy and download city maps, travel guides, translators and others tips and tricks.
-A few of the favourite apps are Happy Hour Finder, Foursquare, and Scootmob, but make sure you check out the app store to see what else you can find as well.
+Make your phone your money-saving buddy and download city maps, travel guides, translators, and other tips and tricks.
+A few of the favorite apps are Happy Hour Finder, Foursquare, and Scootmob, but make sure you check out the app store to see what else you can find as well.
 You can also check out websites like Groupon and LivingSocial to monitor deals around the city you are traveling too.
-The great thing about sites like this it that they also give you an idea of what there is to do nearby.
+The great thing about sites like this is that they also give you an idea of what there is to do nearby.